Room to Read South Africa

 - Provides technical advice and guidance in support of Literacy program implementation and research, monitoring and evaluation.

-- Visits program sites to assess effectiveness of program design and implementation, training, workshops, as well as other purposes.
+- Visits program sites to assess effectiveness of program design and implementation, training, workshops, as well as for other purposes.

-- Planning, Reporting and Documentation
+Planning, Reporting and Documentation:

 - Provides the technical input necessary to support the Program Operations Director’s Literacy program annual, quarterly and periodic budget development, reviews and reporting processes.